yacai0412/LILAP_caiya/README.md

 ## Usage
-git clone all the codes, and run the following codes on the linux server.
-The software used in this research can be found in requirements.txt.
+Git clone all the codes, and run the following codes on the Linux server.
+The necessary software for this research is detailed in the "requirements.txt" file.

 ## data for testing
-Assembly code can be tested by both ISO1-1 and ISO1-2 ccs reads with following codes.
+Test the assembly code using both ISO1-1 and ISO1-2 ccs reads with the provided instructions.

-The codes for SVs and SNPs can undergo testing using both the single-fly and Wolbachia genome assemblies.
-The expected structural variation output results are in the sv.C01.ccs.hifiasm.txt file.
-Please note that certain raw results require additional manual verification, as detailed in the manuscript.
-The entire pipeline, along with the manual checking process, needs a few days for analysis of the single-fly genome assembly.
+For SVs and SNPs, utilize both the single-fly and Wolbachia genome assemblies.
+Examine the anticipated structural variation results in the sv.C01.ccs.hifiasm.txt file.
+It's important to note that some raw results necessitate additional manual verification, as elaborated in the manuscript.
+The complete pipeline, including the manual checking process, requires a few days for the analysis of the single-fly genome assembly.

 ## Outline